+Performance Criteria Probable Solutions

+clearing of blockages; Table 1;

-- (c) once a greywater application system is correctly sized, a suitable location for the system is considered to ensure the protection of buildings, structures and adjoining premises.
+(g) from materials that are impervious (c) once a greywater application

+to greywater and water in the soil. system is correctly sized, a

+suitable location for the system is

-Recommended setback distances are provided in Table 2; - (d) for application of the greywater, a shallow subsurface drip system is used that - - (i) incorporates distribution pipes and fittings made of polyethylene complying with AS 2698.2 Plastic Pipes and Fittings for Irrigation and Rural Applications; - (ii) includes vacuum breakers with surface boxes that prevent ingress of soil into the irrigation lines under the effects of negative pipeline pressures; - (iii) includes scour valves in surface boxes, where applicable, to allow periodic cleaning of the system, and the positions of the scour valves are marked; - (iv) has pipework buried and fixed in the soil a minimum of 100mm below the ground surface in grassed or other suitably vegetated areas; - (v) utilises a system of dosed distribution of greywater from perforated small diameter pipes or dripper lines; - (vi) has the dripper system designed and spaced to evenly distribute the greywater over the whole of the application area, and to avoid clogging by soil or root intrusion.
+considered to ensure the

+protection of buildings, structures

+and adjoining premises.

+Recommended setback distances

+are provided in Table 2;

+(d) for application of the greywater, a

+shallow subsurface drip system is

+used that -

+(i) incorporates distribution pipes and fittings made of

+and fittings made of

+polyethylene complying with

+AS 2698.2 Plastic Pipes and

+Fittings for Irrigation and Rura

+Applications;

+(ii) includes vacuum breakers

+with surface boxes that

+prevent ingress of soil into the

+irrigation lines under the

+effects of negative pipeline

+pressures;

+(iii) includes scour valves in

+surface boxes, where

+applicable, to allow periodic

+cleaning of the system, and

+the positions of the scour

+valves are marked;

+(iv) has pipework buried and fixed

+in the soil a minimum of

+100mm below the ground

+surface in grassed or other

+suitably vegetated areas;

+(v) utilises a system of dosed

+distribution of greywater from

+perforated small diameter

+pipes or dripper lines;

+(vi) has the dripper system

+designed and spaced to

+evenly distribute the

+greywater over the whole of

+the application area, and to

+avoid clogging by soil or root

+intrusion.